-Business Case - Online Bookstore

-17 August, 2015

-Executive Summary

-The organization has been traditional in all aspects of its culture, customer engagement, business processes and information technology systems.
-The last three quarters financial results have shown a loss in market share and a 40% reduction in revenue from in store sales.
-Many valued customers have openly said that they prefer to purchase through the internet.
-If something is not done to rectify this situation in the next half year the organization's market dominance will be eroded and the customer base will be lost forever.
-There are three possible solutions:

-- Continue the operating model and create a niche market for rare and valuable books sold through the existing stores, which would be downsized to accommodate the reduction in sales volumes. - Build an online presence on the existing business and IT systems utilizing existing platforms and infrastructure and slowly expand to cope with increased volumes - Create a completely new business and IT systems to support the new business model.
-These new systems would be based on an architectural blueprint that would be derived from the Enterprise Architecture work already commenced.

-The project team has reviewed the three options and after considerable analysis have concluded that option three is overwhelmingly the best of the options.
-This would allow a much needed technology refresh and would reduce the need to pay ongoing support and maintenance fees for now obsolete software and hardware platforms.
-It would also allow the organization to diversify and sell products other than book titles, creating business plasticity and the ability to respond to changing business and market pressures.
+LACCULIV e Summary informa a 40% r purchas organiz anization has been traditional in all aspects of its culture, customer engagement, business processes and tion technology systems.
+The last three quarters financial results have shown a loss in market share and eduction in revenue from in store sales.
+Many valued customers have openly said that they prefer to e through the internet.
+If something is not done to rectify this situation in the next half year the ation's market dominance will be eroded and the customer base will be lost forever. re three possible solutions: 1.
+Continue the operating model and create a niche market for rare and valuable books sold through the existing stores, which would be downsized to accommodate the reduction in sales volumes.
+2. Build an online presence on the existing business and IT systems utilizing existing platforms and infrastructure and slowly expand to cope with increased volumes 3.
+Create a completely new business and IT systems to support the new business model.
+These new systems would be based on an architectural blueprint that would be derived from the Enterprise Architecture work already commenced. three is reduce platform ject team has reviewed the three options and after considerable analysis have concluded that option overwhelmingly the best of the options.
+This would allow a much needed technology refresh and would he need to pay ongoing support and maintenance fees for now obsolete software and hardware is.
+It would also allow the organization to diversify and sell products other than book titles, creating s plasticity and the ability to respond to changing business and market pressures.

-Business Problem

-The following section describes the organization's current business problem including the environment of the business and its processes.

 This section lists the main tools available in Enterprise Architect that can be used to perform this business analysis technique.
 There is also a wide range of additional tools that a modeler might find suitable when applying the technique in a particular context.
-The complete list of tools is available from the topic Business Modeling Tools.
+The complete list of tools is available from the Help topic Guide to Business Analysis Tools.